7 Myths About HIAB Training in 2021

 For example, do they offer training for hook, as well as brick grab?
 Does their equipment include a remote controlled crane?
 The more options you have once you’ve done your training, the more it will benefit your career at the end of it.

 Hopefully, this isn’t the case.
 Instructors should be highly qualified and skilled.
 However, it really comes down to you to pick the best training school that can find.

 If you have any uncertainties about the quality of instruction at a school, have a read online, find some forums and see what kind of reviews they get.

 You can always visit the school first to get a feel of the place and the people.

 Good to know: Our instructors are all qualified and experienced HGV drivers with years of HIAB experience behind them.
 They have a wealth of real-world knowledge they can pass on!

 |Myth 4: You’ll become great at the claw game in the arcade

 Okay, so this may not be an entirely serious assumption, but no, just no.

-We are very sorry to be the ones to inform you, but the two are not the same, and the skillsets are not interchangeable.
-You won’t suddenly be able to impress all the girls at the arcade.
+We are very sorry to be the ones to inform you, but the two are not the same, and the skill sets are not interchangeable.
+You won’t suddenly be able to impress all your friends at the arcade.

 This is a myth peddled by some training schools.
 The more time it takes you to train the more money they’ll charge you.